suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Push the commit upstream

-This will push to whatever the `origin` is, in most case this is github.
+This will push to whatever the `origin` is, in most cases, this is GitHub.

 ```shell
 git push